A Final Voyage On Portugal’s The Presidential Train

 Bringing The Presidential Train Back To Life

-The story of how The Presidential Train was brought back to life goes something like this.
-After Salazar’s funeral journey, the train decommissioned, moved away and mostly forgotten about for decades.
+After Salazar’s funeral journey, the train was decommissioned and mostly forgotten about for decades.

-Eventually, it found a home at the National Railway Museum in Entroncamento, where Gonçalo Castel-Branco happened upon it and immediately fell in love.
+Eventually, it found a home at the National Railway Museum in Entroncamento, where Gonçalo happened upon it and immediately fell in love.

 Returning To A Different Era Of Travel